algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 }
 ```

-For all purposes other than multiplication, 128-bit integers are just bundled as two registers.
-This makes it too weird to have a full-fledged 128-bit type, so the support for it is limited.
-The typical use for this type is to get either the lower or the higher part of the multiplication and forget about it:
+Its typical use case is to immediately extract either the lower or the higher part of the multiplication and forget about it:

 ```c++
 __int128_t x = 1;